The Distribution of Metallicities in the Local Galactic Interstellar Medium: METHODOLOGY

 where $\log(X/{\rm H})_{F_*=z_X}$ is the (average) logarithmic abundance of element $X$ evaluated at $F_*=z_X$ (according to the linear fit used to determine $A_X$ and $B_X$).
 Substituting the above expression for $B_X$ into Equation (6) and rearranging terms yields:

 Note that Equation (14) makes no reference to any solar (or cosmic) abundance standard.
 The terms involving the solar abundance of element $X$ have cancelled out of the equation.
-Nevertheless, despite this apparent shortcoming, the method described here can still provide us with useful information on the distribution of metallicities that characterize the interstellar gas in the solar vicinity.
+Nevertheless, despite this apparent shortcoming, the method described here can still provide us with useful information on the variations in metallicity that characterize the interstellar gas in the solar vicinity.
 In Section~\ref{sec:metallicities}, we use this method to derive relative ISM metallicities for a sample of 84 sight lines probing the local Galactic ISM.